ADVERTISEMENT

 In the neighbouring municipality of Vaughan, Ont., city council unanimously approved a bylaw in June to prohibit "organizing or participating in a nuisance demonstration" within 100 metres of "vulnerable social infrastructure" such as places of worship, schools, child-care centres or hospitals.

-The City of Vaughan says the bylaw is "not intended to prohibit peaceful gatherings, protests or demonstrations," including those that are part of a labour union strike.
+The city says the bylaw is "not intended to prohibit peaceful gatherings, protests or demonstrations," including those that are part of a labour union strike.

 Last week, Ottawa city council voted to study the feasibility of a similar bylaw, with plans for staff to report their findings by early next year.

-Hubley says he hopes such a bylaw would make residents feel safer, while promoting peaceful protest in the city.
+Hubley said he hopes a bylaw would ultimately make residents feel safer, while promoting peaceful protesting in Ottawa.

 This report by The Canadian Press was first published Nov.
 6, 2024.